How To Spend 5 Days In Kyoto (With Nara + Osaka Day Trips)

 If you’d rather skip the hike, not a problem–most people just come here to see the torii gates.

 Arrive bright and early, ideally before 7:30am if you want to avoid throngs and throngs of tourists.
-Personally, I would recommend arriving at 6am.
-No joke, the Fushimi Inari Shrine brings crowds like I’ve never experienced before.
+Personally, I would recommend arriving at 6am (if you’ve just flown into Japan, you’re probably jetlagged and up before 5am anyway).

 You’ll find hot dogs, pancakes, and an assortment of snack stalls lining the path to the shrine.
 Interestingly, we found lots of “western” options being offered at these stalls.